Electric-Citizen/ec8-upstream/README.md

 **Pantheon and Github accounts**

-> You will also need both a Pantheon account and a Github account.
+> You will need a Pantheon account and a Github account.
 Make sure both accounts have been added to the respective teams and that your public SSH key has been added to your profiles.

 > * [Adding public key to Pantheon](https://pantheon.io/docs/ssh-keys/)
 > * [Adding pubic key to Github](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)